 This hike was the longest I managed to go without seeing a single person.
-It was bliss until I came upon a large fire lane access road about the same time that people let out of work.
+It was bliss until I came upon a large fire lane access road around 5 P.M.
 Enter the hordes, the unwashed hordes.
 I’m not sure what sort of socio-political statement going without baths and deodorant makes but put me down for “No.” I’m just glad I only had to pass them once.
 And the wind was going the other way.
 And my mouth wasn’t open.
 I had to sniff the bugspray on my arm just to cleanse my palate.
 I consoled myself by munching on the first red huckleberries of the season.
 They’re so tiny, eight of them would barely fill a teaspoon but any sweet thing found is a treat.
 I just wish the Salmonberry would hurry up and ripen.

 7.25 miles today, 39 cumulative total

 7-13-11 Morak Trail to Cornell Road 24.75 Wildwood miles down, 5.5 to go

 This extra-long leg was assisted by the fact that the red huckleberries are now fully ripe.
 I hiked and chewed.
 Almost every bush was decorated like a Christmas tree with edible red ornaments.
 The Red Elderberries were flashing even larger, more impressive displays, but suck on those and die.
 Combined with the fluorescent orange of the Columbia Lilies, it was one gorgeous trail.